 When There Is No Ophthalmoscope

 The health worker can view the child’s eye along the path of light from a torch held close to the viewer’s eye, to observe the presence or absence of red reflex.
-Ophthalmoscope examination is superior as it directs the sight line, and its optical technology gives a more detailed view of the eye.
+Ophthalmoscope examination is superior as it directs the sight line, and incorporates optical technology that enables the user to view the eye in more detail.

-Test #4 in the following video demonstrates the red reflex test using a torch.
+Test #4 in the following video demonstrates the fundal reflex test using a torch.